K-Phoen/k-phoen.github.io/_drafts/swim.md

 Each node in the cluster must be able to answer a seemingly simple question:
 « *Who are my (active) peers?* »
-Or expressed in a more fancy manner, how can the cluster **detect nodes addition, nodes removal, nodes failures and propagate the information** across the whole cluster?
+Or expressed in a more fancy manner: how can the cluster **detect nodes addition, nodes removal, nodes failures and propagate information** across an entire cluster?

+Have you ever wondered how [Cassandra](https://cassandra.apache.org/), [Redis](https://redis.io/), [Riak](http://basho.com/products/#riak), and many others could maintain a cluster?
+Well, I have.
+And in this blog post, we'll see two of the protocols that this type of service relies upon for their failure detection and memberships.

 ## Heartbeat